 Multi-device sessions

-Multi-device sessions in AI Transport work because the session is a shared Ably channel, not a private connection.
-Any device that subscribes to the channel sees every message - user prompts, agent responses, and control signals - in real time.
-Open a second tab, switch to your phone, or share a session with a colleague.
+A multi-device session works because the session is backed by a shared Ably channel, not a single client-to-server HTTP connection.
+Any device that subscribes to the channel sees every message: user prompts, agent responses, and control signals.
+Open a second tab, switch to a phone, or share a session with a colleague.

 1